-Follow the steps below to mount JetNet Managed Switch to the DIN-Rail track:
+Follow the steps below to mount the Ethernet Switch to the DIN-Rail track:

-- 1. First, insert the DIN-Rail track upper side into the upper end of DIN-Rail clip. - 2.
-Lightly push the bottom of DIN-Rail clip into the track. - 3.
-Check if DIN-Rail clip is tightly attached on the track. - 4.
-To remove JetNet 4508V2/ JetNet 4508f V2 from the track, reverse the steps above.
+1. First, insert the upper end of DIN-Rail clip into the back of DIN-Rail track from its upper side.

+2. Lightly push the bottom of DIN-Rail clip into the track.

+- 3. Check if DIN-Rail clip is tightly attached on the track. - 4.
+To remove it from the track, reverse the steps above.